 - The capsules are easy to swallow.

-Moms who want to give a single-herb supplement a whirl may like this one that only uses fenugreek seed.
+If you’d prefer to try a single-herb supplement, you may like this one as it only uses fenugreek seed.

-If you relish the idea of helping others when you buy your supplement, you might like to know that this company makes a donation for every bottle sold to help needy children get access to vitamins.
+Best Naturals is made in the U.S. And if you relish the idea of helping others with your purchases, you’ll like that this company donates a percentage of the profits from every bottle sold to help needy children access necessary vitamins.

 - It’s affordable.

-- People who can’t have lactose, gluten or artificial sweeteners can all have this.
+- People who can’t have lactose, gluten, or artificial sweeteners can take this without problems.

-- Some moms said this supplement started to work quickly.
+- Some moms report that this supplement works quickly.

 - You’ll have to take four to six capsules a day, spread throughout the day.

-For new moms who want to take as few herbs as possible to see what works for them, this is a good choice.
-Fenugreek is one of the main lactation herbs to get results for moms, although it doesn’t work for everyone.
-Because it does have such a good reputation, however, it’s a good place to start when you are first exploring your lactation issues.
+And for new moms who want to take as few herbs as possible, this is an excellent choice.
+Although it doesn’t work for everyone, fenugreek is one of the main lactation herbs that get results for moms.
+Because it does have such a good reputation, however, it’s a good place to start when you’re first exploring your lactation issues.